Graphic design is a field of applied arts that consists of creating visual content for either advertisement or art in general.

 Weighing the pros and cons

-Given the amount of sources and information at your disposal, one would think that it is quite easy to make a name for yourself in graphic design.
+Given the number of sources and information at your disposal, one would think that it is quite easy to make a name for yourself in graphic design.

 After all, it comes down to personal motivation and creativity more than anything.